akuity/kargo/docs/docs/40-contributor-guide/30-code-of-conduct.md

 description: Contributor Code of Conduct for the open source Kargo project
 ---

-# Kargo Contributor Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge